wikimedia/wikimedia-fundraising-crm-vendor/wikimedia/donation-interface/README.txt

 ==== Currency and amounts ====

 Configure price ceiling and floor for valid contribution amount.
-Values should be in USD.
+The top level key should be 'default' for all countries, or a two letter country code to set the min and max for a specific country.
+A currency should be specified for each country and the default.
+These are set in the donation_rules.yaml file in the top-level config directory and can also be set for specific gateways in a file of the same name in the gateway's own config directory.

+default:
+    currency: USD
-$wgDonationInterfacePriceFloor = 1.00
+    min: 1.00
-$wgDonationInterfacePriceCeiling = 10000.00
+    max: 10000.00

 If set to a currency code, gateway forms will try to convert amounts in unsupported currencies to the fallback instead of just showing